bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareosWebui.rst

    }

-This will make the |bareosWebui| accessible at http://bareos:9100/ (assuming your DNS resolve the hostname :strong:`bareos` to the NGINX server).
+This will make the |webui| accessible at http://bareos:9100/ (assuming your DNS resolve the hostname :strong:`bareos` to the NGINX server).